futel/twilio-sip-server/README-deploy.md

 There doesn't seem to be any other way to do this.

+## Create Service

+We don't version the service, we only have one default service which all versions access.

+Fill asset-service/.env to match asset-service/.env.sample.

+Copy assets directory tree into asset-service/assets.

+Provision/transform assets.

+    ansible-playbook deploy/update_assets.yml

+Deploy.

+- cd asset-service
+- twilio serverless:deploy --environment default

+Note the domain, or view the "default" environment to see it:

+    twilio serverless:list environments

+In the DigitalOcean Functions, update .env to match .env.sample as described in digitalocean-functions README-deploy.
+Redeploy DigitalOcean functions.

 ---

 # Update for a new DigitalOcean Functions installation